-The list we have compiled below is not to highlight Japan as a dangerous place, instead, it is more of a guide to ensure you are aware of the potential things that can happen in Japan.
-Like any country, Japan is also a victim of scams, deceit and danger, and while these may be rare cases, we hope this guide will help to point out some of the more common occurrences that people should be careful of.
+The list we have compiled below is not to highlight Japan as a dangerous place.
+Instead, it is more of a guide to ensure you are aware of the potential things that can happen in Japan.
+Like any country, Japan is also a victim of scams, deceit and danger.
+Yet, while these may be rare cases, we hope this guide will help to point out some of the more common occurrences that people should be careful of.
 As always, try to stay aware of your surroundings, and use common sense.

 1. Online Scammers

-When you think of possible ways to sell online, think Facebook, Craigslist, Yahoo auctions, applications like Mericari and anything else internet auction or private sale related.
+When you think of possible ways to sell online, think Facebook, Craigslist, Yahoo auctions, etc. There are also applications like Mericari and anything else internet auction or private sale related.

-The first sign of warning bells is any kind of evasive or overly complex tactics, for example, if it’s too difficult to meet in person or to even go see the physical item you wish to purchase.
-Try to get a concrete address, email or phone number, for example, Japanese phone emails always have ‘.jp’ in their address.
-Japanese phone numbers will always have the country code of ‘+81’ too.
+The first sign of warning bells is any kind of evasive or overly complex tactics.
+For example, if it’s too difficult to meet in person or to even go see the physical item you wish to purchase.
+Try to get a concrete address, email or phone number.
+As an example, Japanese phone emails always have ‘.jp’ in their address.
+Furthermore, Japanese phone numbers will always have the country code of ‘+81’ too.

 As you should with all online related transactions, try to exercise restraint and caution and remember something that seems too good to be true, probably is.